How did Furness Withy become the third largest shipping company in the world?

 Christopher Furness develops Furness Withy

-Differences of opinion saw Thomas Furness take full control of the provisions concern from 1882, and Christopher Furness took over the shipping business.
+Differences of opinion in 1882 saw Thomas Furness retain control of the provisions concern, with Christopher Furness gaining responsibility for the shipping business, which by this time included seven vessels.
 Christopher Furness & Co was established as a private company with a capital of £100,000.

 Christopher Furness & Co, with 18 wholly-owned steamers and stakes in 21 other ships, merged with the West Hartlepool shipbuilding firm of Edward Withy & Co in 1891.
 The new concern, Furness Withy & Co, had a capital of £700,000.

-Christopher Furness received a knighthood in 1895.
+Christopher Furness was a restless man with a keen eye for opportunity.
+He received a knighthood in 1895.
 When asked the reason behind his success in life, he replied, “putting two days work into one”.
-He also had a keen eye for opportunity.

 The British Maritime Trust, with 26 ships, was acquired in 1896.